Skip to content

 1 / 1

-The company reports that in 2021 it held three workshops and two focus groups on supplier compliance and has an online portal for suppliers to enter in traceability data, as well as an NDPE self-assessment tool.
+The company reports that it held supplier compliance workshops in Sabah, Peninsular Malaysia, and Riau in 2023.
+Further, it operates an online portal for suppliers to input traceability data and utilises an NDPE self-assessment tool.

 • P